Bacup and Rawtenstall Grammar School: School culture and Ofsted reports

 In the 1990s, pupils at the school were said to be "unaffected, delightfully self-contained youngsters with accents stronger than Victoria Wood's".

 In 2016, BRGS was rated "outstanding" by education standards overseer Ofsted, the highest possible rating.
 It was rated outstanding in each sub-discipline, making it the best rating possible.
 The sixth form also received the highest possible rating, with the report saying that the school's culture creates "well-rounded citizens".
 There were recommendations, however, to find ways to improve the secondary school pupils' verbal communication skills, and to ensure everyone could take part in extracurricular activities.

 In 2022, the school was rated overall "inadequate", the lowest Ofsted rating, and put under special measures with a demand for immediate safeguarding reform.
 The 2022 report said that while education standards remained high and pupils were successful in extracurricular activities, welfare was terrible.
 It said that at the school a culture of bullying, racism, misogyny, "harmful sexual behaviour", and homophobia prevailed, and that pupils, students and parents had given up on reporting issues due to staff inaction.
 One area of education was rated poorly: failings in social and sex education, including at the sixth form, which contributed to the harmful sexual behaviour becoming "an accepted feature of school life" at BRGS.
 Pupils also failed to recognise that peers different to themselves are their equals.
 The report concluded that despite good grades and high ambitions, pupils leaving the school and students leaving the sixth form "are ill-prepared to take up their roles as responsible citizens in a modern Britain".
 A local councillor said that "Young people will have been traumatised by what they have experienced during their time there.
 They may never get over it".

+The school was inspected on 9 and 10 June 2026 under Ofsted’s new framework and ‘report card’ grading system and was rated exceptional in all Ofsted categories, the highest rating possible.
+At the time of the report BRGS is one of two schools nationally to be rated so highly across 7 areas.